Kuttan007/tf-code-using-condition/README.md

 # tf-code-using-condition
-create a ec2 instance using condition
+create a ec2 instance in private subnet  using condition and access it